Whether you are new in the field or a professional who has seemed to run out of webinar introduction scripts, this guide will help you out.

 “You can also reach us via Twitter through my handle @AnnieSmith111.
 Don’t forget to use the hashtag #webinarfunnel.”

 “Hi, guys!
-I just want to make sure that you’re hearing me clear and well.
+I just want to make sure that you’re hearing me clearly and well.
 Send your answers below and let me know if there’s anything we could do for you.”

-Remember, some viewers may be a little apprehensive, so it’s up to you to initiate the dialog.
+Remember, some of your audience may be a little apprehensive, so it’s up to you to initiate the dialog.
 At the same time, this participative intro will help you address any technical problems, especially if you’re hosting a live webinar.

 If you want to avoid this kind of hiccup, then you should consider pre-recording an automated webinar.